canonical/paas-app-charmer/docs/tutorials/flask.md

 README.md
 ```

-In your local editor, open the `charmcraft.yaml` file and customise its contents as below (you only have to edit the title, summary, and description):
+In your local editor, open the `charmcraft.yaml` file and customise its contents
+as below (you only have to edit the title, summary, and description).
+You can
-You can leave the commented part for now, we will revisit some of them later.
+leave the commented part for now, we will revisit some of them later:

 ```yaml
 # This file configures Charmcraft.